 An Apprenticeship is a combination of paid employment and training – you might already have heard the term “earn while you learn”.
 That is what Apprenticeships allow people to do.
 The coalition government is committed to increasing the number of Apprenticeship places available, and has increased funding to encourage people to take them up.
 This is because Apprenticeships work.
 Research into the impacts of Apprenticeships shows that the experience is a positive one for the vast majority of Apprentices and employers.

-Skills – Third Sector, together with people who work in the third sector, have developed three Apprenticeships specifically for charities and social enterprises so you have training programmes available specifically tailored to meet the needs of your organisation.
+Learning Trade Skills, together with people who work in the third sector, have developed three Apprenticeships specifically for charities and social enterprises so you have training programmes available specifically tailored to meet the needs of your organisation.
 The organisation Fair Train exists to build capacity in the third sector to employ apprentices and can provide you with help, advice and support, and match you with a training provider in your region.
 If you are considering employing an apprentice please contact Fair Train in the first instance.

 To give you an added incentive, new funding is now available from the National Apprenticeship Service / Skills Funding Agency.
 For more information, please see the links to the funding databases LAD and LARA (two links for each apprenticeship).

 What is an Apprenticeship?